oceanprotocol-archive/OEPs/8/v0.4/README.md

 #### File Attributes

+File attributes are a subset of the `base` section.
 A file object has the following attributes, with the details necessary to consume and validate the data.